djangotutorials/djangotutorials.github.io/index-en.md

 lang: en
 ---

-Your home for for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.
+Your home  for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.

 {% include facebook-page-summary.html %}

 <h2>Latest Articles</h2>
-<div>&nbsp;</div>

 {% include list-category-posts.html lang=page.lang category="articles" %}